Home » LISK Locations » This Location

 Cellphone data indicates that LISK started calling Brainard-Barnes on July 6th, which was the Friday that she traveled to Manhattan.
 This means that he may have spotted her ad and initiated contact before it was demoted or suspended.

-In the case of Amber Lynn Costello, the killer offered a sum of money that was noticeably higher than the usual rate.
+In the case of Amber Lynn Costello, the killer offered a sum of money that was markedly higher than the usual rate.
 Therefore, he may have employed a similar strategy while communicating with Brainard-Barnes.

 For obvious reasons, sex workers are often hesitant about doing outcalls with clients they have never met before.
 However, the promise of a large fee at a time when she was desperate for money may have been enough to convince her to throw caution to the wind.